safesparrow/fsharp_scripts/README.md

 dotnet run -- --help
 ```

-The test checks out, restore, loads & type-checks a given solution and reports all the compiler diagnostics.
+The test checks out, restores, loads & type-checks a given solution and reports all the compiler diagnostics.

 # Contributing
 If you'd like to propose/make changes to the repository, please raise an issue or a Pull Request.